liulantao/motion-html/README.md

-# motion-html
+# Motion::HTML

-Motion::HTML lets you parse and traverse HTML in your RubyMotion app.
-It's like Nokogiri for RubyMotion.
+Parse and traverse HTML in your RubyMotion app.
+It's like Nokogiri for RubyMotion!

 Motion::HTML uses [IGHTMLQuery](https://github.com/siuying/IGHTMLQuery) under the hood.